Eficode/pwa-demo/README.md

 6. Run "npm run pushmessage" to send push message from fake backend which is located in backend/index.js
 7. You should see push message sent from backend.

+### What next?

+1. Create new route
+2. Cache new route with Service worker
+3. Try wbBuild.generateSW Gulp task to generate routes automatically
+4. Send Push Message from backend

 # Links

 1. Web push library for backend: